anvetsu/reo/README.md

 Record-based tables might be the ideal structure for some operations, but in this tutorial we only work with columnar data.

-Let's write a function that computes the given percetage of each salary:
+Let's write a function to compute a given percentage of each salary:

 ```
 > sals:emp('salary)